vinid/time-aware/README.md

 ## Data

-Models can be downloaded from [here](http://inside.disco.unimib.it/download/federico/time-aware/), it contains:
+Models can be downloaded from [here](http://inside.disco.unimib.it/download/federico/time-aware/), the tar file contains:

 + The model for years entites
 + The skip-gram model for years